backstage/backstage/docs/plugins/url-reader.md

 export type UrlReader = {
   /* Used to read a single file and return its content. */ read(url: string): Promise<Buffer>;
+  /**
+   * A replacement for the read method that supports options and complex responses.
+   *
+   * Use this whenever it is available, as the read method will be deprecated and
+   * eventually removed in the future.
+   */
+  readUrl?(url: string, options?: ReadUrlOptions): Promise<ReadUrlResponse>;

   /* Used to read a file tree and download as a directory. */ readTree(url: string, options?: ReadTreeOptions): Promise<ReadTreeResponse>;
   /* Used to search a file in a tree. */